SPARCstation 1

-The SPARCstation 1 (Sun 4/60, code-named Campus) is the first of the SPARCstation series of SPARC-based computer workstations sold by Sun Microsystems.
-The design originated in 1987 by a Sun spin-off company, Unisun, which was soon re-acquired.
-The SPARCstation 1 has a distinctive slim enclosure (a square 3-inch-high "pizza box") and was first sold in April 1989, with Sun's support ending in 1995.
+The SPARCstation 1 (Sun 4/60, code-named Campus) is the first of the SPARCstation series of SPARC-based workstations sold by Sun Microsystems.
+The design originated in 1987 by a Sun spin-off company, UniSun, which was soon re-acquired.
+The SPARCstation 1 has a distinctive slim enclosure (a square 3-inch-high "pizza box") and was first announced in April 1989; the first units shipped in July that year.